inkVerb/VIP/601/Lesson-00.md

   - Software deployment and updates

 ### Stack Exchange
-- [Stack Exchange](https://stackexchange.com) (SE) is a collection of Q&A sites
+- [Stack Exchange](https://stackexchange.com) (SE) is a network of Q&A sites
-- Nearly all SysAdmins—and professionals in many other fields—seek answers on SE
+- Nearly all SysAdmins—and many professionals in other fields—seek answers on SE
   - SE is ***not*** a "forum"; it is strictly for questions and answers!
   - SE is ***not*** a substitute for good knowledge and study!
   - Software and other professionals need to recognize SE jargon
-- In the sofware world, these are often given nicknames ending in **.SE**
+- In the sofware world, these are often given nicknames ending in "**.SE**"
 - Many sites are subdomains of [stackexchange.com](https://stackexchange.com):
   - *Unix & Linux* - [unix.stackexchange.com](https://unix.stackexchange.com)
     - UL.SE